OperationCode/operationcode_frontend/README.md

 - [Yarn](https://yarnpkg.com/en/)
 - [Docker](https://www.docker.com/)
-- OsX or Linux with a globally installed and available `git` (at the moment, all the tooling assumes this as a platform)
+- MacOS or Linux with a globally installed and available `git`
+  - If you are using Windows, we do not yet have documentation to safely install in a Powershell (or other Windows shell) environment.

 ```
 yarn